 With the efficient frontier, we aim to balance and limit the number of asset classes2 to a reasonable level and also deploy a forward-looking optimisation model.
 There is a suitable allocation to risky assets, versus the conservative ones, and such allocation is controlled through constraints and the glide-path.

 For each asset class, UOBAM IM-MA will identify and recommend the most appropriate assets to gain exposure to the specific asset classes.
-Currently, our universe of instruments is confined to ETFs listed on BATS, NYSE and NASDAQ.
-Our methodology considers qualitative and quantitative driven indicators applied to a larger universe of ETFs, in addition to selecting non-synthetic instruments which avoids derivatives and leveraging which increase the underlying risks an investor might be exposed to.
+Currently, our universe of instruments is confined to ETFs and unit trusts listed on BATS, NYSE and NASDAQ.
+Our methodology considers qualitative and quantitative driven indicators applied to a larger universe of ETFs and unit trusts, in addition to selecting non-synthetic instruments which avoids derivatives and leveraging which increase the underlying risks an investor might be exposed to.

 Asset classes3 included are: